 Partnerships shall submit draft CQI Plans to their SCFS TA for review and endorsement, then present the plan to their local board for approval during a partnership board meeting.
 Approved CQI Plans are due to the partnership's SCFS TA by September 30.
-Continuous Quality Improvement Plans may also be updated or modified by the State Office of First Steps (with notification to the local partnership board and staff), as needed, if additional issues of monitoring or compliance arise during the program year.

-Continuous Quality Improvement Plans may include:
+Continuous Quality Improvement Plans may also be updated or modified as needed, if additional issues of monitoring or compliance arise during the program year.Continuous Quality Improvement Plans may include: The number and content of partnership goals and objectives is the purview of the partnership board, with the exception of the following: